intesys/ymock/ROADMAP.md

 ### Optimizations/Refactors

-Stuff that works, but could work better.
+Stuff that works, but could work better; tooling and DX-related tasks.

 - [ ] Migrate contexts to global state
 - [x] Migrate to Vite